 Pregnancy discrimination can be based on actual pregnancy, childbirth or medical conditions related to the pregnancy.
-It is illegal for an employer to discriminate against an employee based on any of these factors, or to ask if a female employee is or intends to become pregnant.
+It is illegal for your employer to discriminate against you based on any of these factors, or to ask if you are or intend to become pregnant.

 Pregnancy discrimination often occurs when a well-regarded employee is treated differently after announcing that she is pregnant.
-After the announcement or after a maternity leave, the employee is treated adversely – as if she is no longer focused on her job.
-For example, pregnancy discrimination may occur when the employer denies the employee’s request for maternity leave, passes her over for promotion, demotes or fires her, removes job responsibilities, increases her workload, gives her poor performance reviews, or encourages her to quit.
+After the pregnancy announcement or after a maternity leave, your employer violates the law if it treats you adversely (demotion, termination).
+But most likely scenario, is when your employer starts picking on your job performance, micromanaging, slams you with an unjustified Performance Improvement Plan (PIP) or attacks your attendance record (even if they are related to medical appointments or childcare).
+Other examples of pregnancy discrimination may occur when the employer denies your request for maternity leave, passes you over for promotion, demotes or fires you, removes your job responsibilities, increases your workload, gives you poor performance reviews, or encourages you to quit.

 The California Labor Code also requires employers to provide reasonable breaks to mothers who wish to express breast milk, and must make reasonable efforts to provide the employee with a private room to express milk, other than a restroom stall.

-If you believe that your employer violated any of these conditions, it is important to speak with an experienced pregnancy discrimination attorney at Workplace Justice Advocates, A Professional Law Corporation, to understand your rights and legal options.
+If you believe that your employer violated any of these conditions, it is important to speak with an experienced pregnancy discrimination attorney at Workplace Justice Advocates, to understand your rights and legal options.